Garga124/LeetCode-Arrays/README.md

-# LeetCode-Arrays
+# LeetCode-Arrays&Strings
-This Repository contains Leetcode Array problem's solution in C#
+This Repository contains Leetcode Array and Strings problem's solution in C#